-If you want to take a presessional English course of 10 or 5 weeks to precede an academic course start date in September, and you are holding an offer for a postgraduate taught (masters level) course, you could be eligible for a joint CAS.
-A joint CAS covers the presessional course and the academic course, meaning that you only need to apply for your Tier 4 visa once.
+If you have an offer for a postgraduate level degree course and want to take a Presional English for Academic Purposes (PEAP) course of 10 or 6 weeks to precede the masters course start date in September, you may be eligible for a joint Confirmation of Acceptance of Studies (CAS).
+A joint CAS covers the PEAP course and the academic course, so you only have to apply for your Student Visa once.

-A joint CAS can be issued if you hold an offer for a postgraduate taught (masters) and one of the following applies:
+A joint CAS can be issued if you hold an offer for a postgraduate taught course* providing that:

 Please email our team of experts for clarification if you believe any of the options might apply to you.

-I am holding an offer with two conditions, one is an academic condition related to my degree results and one is an English language condition.
-Is it possible for me to get a joint CAS and will I have time to do so?
+It is possible to get a joint CAS if you hold an offer with two conditions, for example one is an academic condition related to your undergraduate degree results and one is an English language condition.

-Many students choose to take a UKVI IELTS to make sure that they can keep all options open.
+If you are planning on coming to the UK with a CAS that only covers a PEAP course, you will need a UKVI IELTS test.
+Many students choose to have a UKVI IELTS to make sure that they can keep all options open.